luismcsoul/the-sustainable-republic/README.md

 4. This is a template for a dystopian control system based on algorithms.

-5. The idea of the sustainable republic is to signal escape routes to ongoing corporative/monopolistic tendencies: an algorithm that runs against the algorithms.
+5. The idea of the sustainable republic is to signal escape routes to ongoing corporative/monopolistic tendencies, understanding that human constitutions and laws work as code/programming, and therefore we must pursue "an algorithm that runs against the algorithms".
 -
 .
 ## FIRST PART: "EVERY COUNTRY ON THE PLANET WORKS AS A LABORATORY FARM"